 As you age, the moving parts of the spine gradually wear down due to natural loss of water content combined with the stress of weight and everyday movements.
 These factors can cause the cartilage on the facet joints — the joints that link the vertebrae — to slowly disappear as the vertebrae constantly twist and turn, rubbing against the cartilage and wearing it down.
 Once the cartilage wears down, the vertebrae no longer have cushion and the bone-on-bone contact could form bone spurs.
 The same is true when a disc in the spine begins to lose height, potentially causing increased contact between the vertebrae.

 There are certain prevention methods you can take to help you avoid or at least postpone the development of bone spurs and increase your overall spine health.
 Bone spur prevention steps include:

-- Ensuring your diet is rich in vitamins and calcium to ensure strong, healthy bones
+- Ensuring your diet is rich in essential vitamins and minerals such as calcium to ensure strong, healthy bones

 - Maintaining a healthy body weight through diet and exercise